Boardwalks really shouldn't be covered in chicken wire!

 • The wire itself can become slippery in wet conditions.

-This image illustrates that laying chicken wire across the surface of your decking or boardwalk is a sure way to shorten its service life and is potentially an accident waiting to happen.
+This image illustrates that laying chicken wire across the surface of your decking or boardwalk is a sure way to compromise its service life and is potentially an accident waiting to happen.

 Anti-slip deck boards